CyberRiZUKI/CyberRiZUKI/README.md

 -  I’m interested in Astrophysics, Japanese Idol (especially Sakurazaka46 櫻坂46) and Music Game.
 -  I’m currently learning python (with data science stuff), physics and maths in university.
 -  Reach me though twitter! @cyberiz_riz
--  I am a HKer!
-I hope Hong Kong-er could be seen in much more way rather than politics......

 <!---
 CyberRiZUKI/CyberRiZUKI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.